ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 After installing a plugin, its **package name** must be declared in the ``plugins`` parameter in the configuration.
 This must be done **PER PROJECT**.

-Python'speaking, plugins declare entry points that MSNoise uses to define commands and job types.
+Pythonly speaking, plugins declare entry points that MSNoise uses to define commands and job types.
 This way, the ``msnoise plugin`` command would populate with the plugin commands and plugin's custom Job Types will be declared at different steps of the code.
 Currently, custom job types can be defined at three